 Recommended: Solid wood or bentwood (£25-32/year)

-There’s something about a bentwood chair that just says “proper café.”
-I can’t fully explain it, but customers respond to it.
-The place I worked wasn’t fancy, but those wooden chairs in the back section made people feel like they were somewhere worth being.
-That perception affects how much they order, how long they stay, whether they come back.
-Don’t underestimate what seating communicates about your establishment.
+I can’t tell you why, but people respond to it.
+The place where I worked was not fancy, but those wood seats in the back part made customers there feel as if they were in some place worth being in.
+That kind of perception affects how much they order, how long they stay and whether return later on.
+Do not underestimate what your seats are telling would-be patrons of establishment quality.

 Multi-Function Venues